VerifiedarXiv:2006.1123922 min

 The network could predict μ~t\tilde{\boldsymbol{\mu}}_t directly.
 The paper found a better target by substituting the closed form (4) into the posterior mean.
 Recall xt=αˉtx0+1αˉtϵ\mathbf{x}_t = \sqrt{\bar{\alpha}_t}\,\mathbf{x}_0 + \sqrt{1-\bar{\alpha}_t}\,\boldsymbol{\epsilon}.
 That means the clean image is recoverable from the noisy one if you know the noise: x0=(xt1αˉtϵ)/αˉt\mathbf{x}_0 = (\mathbf{x}_t - \sqrt{1-\bar{\alpha}_t}\,\boldsymbol{\epsilon})/\sqrt{\bar{\alpha}_t}.
 Plug that into μ~t\tilde{\boldsymbol{\mu}}_t and the algebra simplifies to a mean written entirely in terms of xt\mathbf{x}_t and the noise ϵ\boldsymbol{\epsilon}.
 So instead of predicting the mean, have the network predict the noise, ϵθ(xt,t)\boldsymbol{\epsilon}_\theta(\mathbf{x}_t,t), and assemble the mean from it:

-Read it as a recipe for one reverse step.
+This is a recipe for one reverse step.
 Take the noisy xt\mathbf{x}_t, subtract a scaled version of the network's noise guess, and rescale by 1/αt1/\sqrt{\alpha_t} to undo that step's shrink.
-The network only ever has to answer one question, at every noise level: what noise is in this image?
+The network computes one output at every noise level: an estimate of the noise present in the image.

 Figure 4 · the noise-prediction target